Washington and Oregon Campgrounds Under $20 a Night!

 Swift Creek Campground – Mt.
 Baker-Snoqualmie National Forest – Concrete, WA – This campground costs $18 per night with a maximum stay of 14 days and 50 sites available.
 Reservations are required for some areas but you can do that once you arrive, plus there is a first come first served area available.
 There are no hookups but there are scattered water faucets and pit toilets.
-This is a popular spot during fishing season.
-The nightly rate is $18.
+This is a popular spot during the fishing season.
+The nightly rate is typically under $20

-South Beach Campground – Olympic National Park – Forks, WA – While there is no water available here, you can get beach access from your site for only $10 per night.
+South Beach Campground – Olympic National Park – Forks, WA – While there is no water available here, you can get beach access from your site for only $20 per night.
 Bathrooms have flush toilets with non-potable running water.
-The fee drops to only $5 per night for seniors.
 The site is first come, first served, but all sites have beautiful views.
 There is no shade so it is perfect for solar RVs.
 There are 55 sites available for camping.

-Kalaloch Campground – Olympic National Park – Forks, WA – This campsite costs $22 nightly (so slightly higher, but a popular area).
+Kalaloch Campground – Olympic National Park – Forks, WA – This campsite costs $25 nightly (so slightly higher, but a popular area).
 Many of the spots are for small RVs or tents but it can accommodate large motor-homes or trailers as well.
 There are lots of beaches around this campsite but the site itself is forested with little ocean view.
-Spots can be reserved in the summer, although they do fill up fast.
+Spots can be reserved in the summer, although they do fill up extremely fast (we recommend booking this one out as soon as reservations open.
 The campground is clean with good restrooms but no showers.
 A max day of 14 days is allowed.

-Heart O’ the Hills Campground – Olympic National Park – Port Angeles, WA – There are 105 sites available here at $20 per night.
-Surrounded by old growth forest, this campsite offers summer ranger programs and family fun.
+Heart O’ the Hills Campground – Olympic National Park – Port Angeles, WA – There are 105 sites available here at $24 per night.
+Surrounded by old-growth forest, this campsite offers summer ranger programs and family fun.
 Flush toilets and potable water are available and it is handicap accessible.

-Falls View Campground – Olympic National Forest – Quilcene, WA – This campsite is $10 per night with no more than 8 people per campsite allowed.
+Falls View Campground – Olympic National Forest – Quilcene, WA – (this campsite may be closed – we will update if we find out if this is open, but it is showing as closed right now) This campsite last cost $10 per night with no more than 8 people per campsite allowed.
 Two separate camping loops will accommodate different types of camping vehicles.
-The right loop offers 14 trailer/RV sites, including six pull through sites for larger RV’s.
+The right loop offers 14 trailer/RV sites, including six pull-through sites for larger RV’s.
 The left loop has 16 camper/tent sites.
 There is a vault toilet available but no potable water.

 Ranger Creek Airstrip – Crystal Mountain area past Enumclaw, WA – This park costs $5 per night and has lots of trails and a non-flush toilet.
 There are 160 campsites available here and biking, walking, hiking, and dog walking are all popular.